vezel-dev/zig-sdk/doc/configuration/properties.md

   takes effect at run time if `DynamicImageBase` is `false`.
 Unset by default.
 * `DynamicImageBase` (`true`, `false`): Enable/disable
   [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), i.e.
   randomization of the image base at run time.
-Only affects Windows binaries.
+This only applies when targeting Windows.
 Defaults to `true`.
 * `StackSize`: Sets the stack size for the main thread.
 This only applies when building executables.
 Unset by default.
 * `Sanitizers`: A semicolon-separated list of